kobosko/config/README.md

 ## Font Rendering
 You can customize the appearance of X applications by setting various X resources.
 Here are some settings that you can use to adjust the font rendering and cursor size:

-1. Edit the `.Xresources` file.
-If the file does not exist, this command will create it:
-    ```bash
-    nano ~/.Xresources
-    ```
-1. Add these lines to provide for a proper font rendering for modern hidpi displays.
+1. Add these lines to .Xresources to provide for a proper font rendering for modern hidpi displays.
 Make sure to set the dpi value below to match your current monitor.
     ```bash
     Xft.dpi: 140
     Xft.antialias: true